tasb/docker-kubernetes-training/labs/lab05.md

 ## Set Context

-Now we need to configure the context of `kubectl` tool to be set for Kubernetes cluster configured by Docker Desktop.
+Now you need to configure the context of `kubectl` tool to be set for Kubernetes cluster configured by Docker Desktop.

 Let's list all available contexts.